inmyth/rippled-scaleup-notes/README.md

 - [x] Test it with existing account to do transaction

-- [] Update to latest rippled version.
+- [] Update to latest rippled version during runtime.

 - [] Stress test

+- [] Run `--load` with Nudb configuration from the start

 ### Steps (v.070)